Last updated on: April 27th, 2022

 State law does not require employers to provide any type of employee fringe benefits such as holiday pay, PTO, vacation pay, etc. to their employees.
 However, when an employer chooses to provide such benefits that the employer is responsible for establishing a written policy outlining how those benefits are earned and paid.

-Employers must pay employees covered by Wisconsin’s minimum wage law at least $7.25 an hour.
+Employers must pay employees covered by Wisconsin’s minimum wage law at least $7.25 an hour as of January 1, 2020.

 An employer shall permit an employee who is a volunteer firefighter, emergency medical technician, first responder, or ambulance driver for a volunteer fire department or fire company, a public agency, or a nonprofit corporation to be late for or absent from work if the lateness or absence is due to the employee responding to an emergency that begins before the employee is required to report to work and if the employee complies the law This does not entitle an employee to receive wages or salary for the time the employee is absent from work due to responding to an emergency as provided in this subsection salary for the time the employee is absent from work due to responding to an emergency.